-Our team will help deal with all aspects of your whiplash case.
+Our team of Manchester Personal Injury Lawyers will help deal with all aspects of your whiplash case.
 As well as the pursuit of compensation, there may also be other factors to deal with depending on the severity of your injury.
 Some people think of whiplash as a minor inconvenience, but the reality is that the effects can often last several months.

 We can help you recover any medical fees required during your rehabilitation, as well as any lost earnings you incurred as a result of forced absence from work.

-If you’d like to hear more about how Sheldon Davidson Solicitors can help with your traffic accident compensation claim, whether you wish to claim for whiplash or a more serious injury, you can call us on 0808 9000 990 for further information.
+If you’d like to hear more about how Sheldon Davidson Solicitors can help with your traffic accident compensation claim or would like to bring some other form of personal injury claim, such as work accident claim or medical negligence claims, you can call us on the number at the top of the page for further information.